Canada at the Olympics: Records

 In 2012, Equestrian show jumper Ian Millar competed at his tenth Summer Olympics, tying the record for most Olympic games participated in set by Austrian sailor Hubert Raudaschl between 1964 and 1996.
 He has been named to eleven straight Olympic teams, but did not compete at the 1980 Summer Olympics due to the Canadian boycott.
 In 2008 he won his first medal, a silver medal in the team jumping event.

 Clara Hughes is the inaugural and only Olympian of any country or gender, to win medals all Olympic Games: two Summer and four Winter medals.
 Cindy Klassen and Charles Hamelin hold the record for most Winter medals won by a Canadian, with six apiece.
-Penny Oleksiak is the most decorated Canadian athlete to ever compete at the Summer Games, winning 7 medals.
+Penny Oleksiak and Andre De Grasse are the most decorated Canadian athletes to ever compete at the Summer Games, each winning 7 medals.

 Catriona Le May Doan became the inaugural Canadian to defend their gold medal at the Olympics.
 She repeated her gold medal in the women's 500m long track speedskating event at the 2002 Salt Lake City Olympics from the 1998 Nagano Olympics.

 Alexandre Bilodeau became the first freestyle skiing gold medallist to defend his Olympic title, and first repeat gold medallist, winning the men's moguls at the 2014 Sochi Winter Olympics.
 He became the second Canadian to defend their Olympic gold, and first man.

 Trampoline gymnast Rosie MacLennan was the first Canadian to defend their gold medal in an individual sport at the Summer Olympics.
 She won gold at the 2012 and 2016 Summer Olympics, the inaugural Olympian to defend their title in that discipline.

 After captaining the women's ice hockey team to gold at the 2014 Winter Olympics, Caroline Ouellette became the first Winter Olympian of any country or gender to enter four or more career events and win gold in each.
 Oullette had previously won gold in ice hockey in 2002, 2006, and 2010.